 If you are looking for a church to call home, or just interested in visiting, we welcome you.

-Worship has traditionally been at 11:00 am.
+Worship is at 10:00 am.
 Union's worship style is family/traditional.
 But the service is informal.
 We invite you to come as you are.

-Sunday School is usually at 9:45 am.
+Sunday School is at 9:00 am.
 We have Sunday school for all ages (nursery to adult).
 We hope for our Sunday School programs to start up again soon!

 Other Weekly Programs